asreview/paper-megameta-hyperparameter-training/README.md

 be used to employ these plugins, find the optimal hyperparameters, and create the final project files.

+## Step-by-step quickguide
+1. Create projects files for each of the 3 input files.
+2. Run the HPO-CNN optimizer to recieve the optimal CNN hyper parameters.
+3. Plug these parameters into the CNN model (not the HPO-CNN model).
+4. Train the CNN model.
+5. Start screening records with the optimized CNN model.

 ## Step-by-step guide
 This guide details how the CNN was optimized and trained.